Aid worker killed in fighting in biggest city in Darfur

 Residents said heavy gunfire could be heard for hours near the security headquarters in Nyala, the capital of South Darfur state and the second-biggest city in Sudan.
 Men dressed in military uniform were seen exchanging fire with people inside the security compound.

-"There are also reports that some offices and premises of international organisations in Nyala were looted today," the United Nations said in a statement.
+"There are also reports that some offices and premises of international organizations in Nyala were looted today," the United Nations said in a statement.

 State authorities blamed "actions between the security forces", according to a statement, which gave no details.
 The government imposed a night curfew in Nyala.